Reentrant localization transition in a dimerized quasiperiodic dipolar chain: Introduction

 \section{Introduction}

 The Aubry-André (AA) model of a one-dimensional (1d) quasiperiodic crystal consists of a lattice with incommensurably modulated onsite energies and constant nearest-neighbor couplings.
 This tight-binding model enables one to explore the Anderson transition \cite{Aubry1980} as well as the hopping of electrons on a two-dimensional lattice under a magnetic field \cite{Harper1955}.
 The AA model is since the past few decades an entire field of study by itself \cite{Domínguez-Castro_2019}, drawing the attention of both the physical \cite{Harper1955,Aubry1980,Domínguez-Castro_2019} and mathematical \cite{Jitomirskaya1999,Avila2009} communities.
-On the experimental side, pioneering realizations of the AA model have been achieved using cold atoms in a superposition of two optical lattices with incommensurate wavelengths \cite{Roati2008} and photonic lattices of evanescently coupled waveguides with quasiperiodically modulated widths \cite{Lahini2009}.
+On the experimental side, pioneering realizations of the AA model have been achieved using cold atoms in a superposition of two optical lattices with incommensurate wavelengths \cite{Roati2008}, photonic lattices of evanescently coupled waveguides with quasiperiodically modulated widths \cite{Lahini2009}, and more recently in plasmonic gold nanochains \cite{Yan2025}.

 Many extensions of the AA model with specific forms of onsite energy modulation \cite{Grempel1982,Ganeshan2015}, quasiperiodically modulated couplings \cite{Han1994,Chang1997,Kraus2012,Li2023} (also termed off-diagonal modulation), dimerized chains with the latter modulation \cite{Liu2015,Cestari2016,Liu2018,Longhi2020,Xiao2021,LiuTong2022,Antao2024,Liu2016_arxiv}, or also with richer physics such as interactions \cite{Iyer2013}, power-law and long-range couplings \cite{Deng2019, Dominguez-Castro2022,Liu2024}, or non-Hermitian effects \cite{Jazaeri2001,Yuce2014,Jiang2019,Longhi2019} have then been investigated.
 Recently, quasiperiodic \emph{dipolar} chains have attracted particular attention, as they constitute a versatile platform offering the opportunity to explore at the same time the effects of long-range power-law couplings, non-Hermiticity, and off-diagonal quasiperiodic modulation \cite{Wang2021, Hu2024, Citrin2024}.
+Dipolar fermions \cite{Molignini2025_fermions} and bosons \cite{Molignini2025_bosons} in a quasiperiodic potential have also lately been investigated.